Can Veiled Chameleons Eat Spiders? Safety, Prep & Frequency

 How to Prepare

-5. Remove any uneaten spider within 30 minutes to prevent stress bites and enclosure contamination.
+5. Remove any uneaten spider within 30 minutes—spiders can bite or stress a chameleon if left to roam the enclosure unsupervised.

 Warnings